amgottlieb/OSIRIS_Imaging_DRP/README.md

       --dointeractive       Manually choose stars to use for performing astrometry.
 If this is not set, then the program will run automatic astrometry as long as --dowcs is also set.
       --seeing SEEING       Seeing of the images.
 Check the header or the QA (quality assurance) file.
 Default: 1.0 arcsec --logfile LOGFILE     Name of the file which contains all print statements from the pipeline.
-      --clean CLEAN         Overwrites all existing folders and files to start from scratch.
+      --clean               Overwrites all existing folders and files to start from scratch.
 Default: False --doall               Do all of the corrections (dobias, doflat, dobpm, docalib, docrmask, doskysub, dostack, dowcs (automatic))

 The raw data must all be in ONE folder- the pipeline will sort them into their respective folders.